otus-devops-2019-05/ivbor7_infra/README.md

 ```
 An Error have arisen : [WARNING] Ansible is in a world writable directory (~/git/infra/ansible), ignoring it as an ansible.cfg source.
 fix: `$ export ANSIBLE_CONFIG="/git/infra/ansible"`
- - [x] - Local ansible inventory and config files were created.
+ - [x] - local ansible inventory and config files were created.
 A json-template were added to obtain output in json format.
 The  maint.tf and outputs.tf in terraform stage were adjusted accordingly.
  - [x] - inventory files were added in .json and .yml formats
- - [x] - Simple playbook clone.yml was added to clone the reddit app repo to appserver.
+ - [x] - simple playbook clone.yml was added to clone the reddit app repo to appserver.
 Some tests
- - after removing the reddit folder on remote host: ` ansible app -m command -a 'rm -rf ~/reddit'`, clone.yml playbook has been performed successfully:
+ - after removing the reddit folder on the appserver: ` ansible app -m command -a 'rm -rf ~/reddit'`, clone.yml playbook has been performed successfully:
 ```
 < TASK [Clone repo] >
 ...